MANISH-K-07/MANISH-K-07/README.md

-### Manish Krishna Kandrakota — Software Developer & Open-Source Contributor
+## Manish Krishna Kandrakota — Software Developer & Open-Source Contributor

----
-⭐ Profile Summary :
+### ⭐ Profile Summary :

-I am a final-year B.Tech Computer Science Engineering student at Sreenidhi Institute of Science and Technology (India) with a strong interest in software engineering, developer tooling, and open-source ecosystems.
+I am a final-year B.Tech Computer Science Engineering student at Sreenidhi Institute of Science and Technology (India) with a strong interest in software engineering, static analysis, distributed systems, software security, compilers, machine learning systems, program analysis and open-source ecosystems.
 My primary technical experience comes from contributing extensively to Checkstyle, a widely used Java static analysis tool, where I have made significant improvements to code reliability, test coverage, and rule implementations.
+Following which, I have built an extensive set of projects for my portfolio.

 I am currently preparing to pursue a Masters in Computer Science at a top global university, with the goal of becoming a systems-focused software engineer capable of building impactful, large-scale developer tools and software systems.

+👉🏻 You can view or download my resume here: [MANISH-K-07/Resume](https://github.com/MANISH-K-07/Resume)

 ---
-📈 Research Experience :
+## 📈 Research Experience :

 Published in IEEE Xplore (Sophomore Year)
 Title: [Charity with Clarity : Crowdfunding using Smart contracts](https://ieeexplore.ieee.org/document/10921771)